Musmeah Yeshua Synagogue: History

+Early years

 The first synagogue was built in the 1850s for the increasing numbers of Baghdadi Jews from the Middle East, and Bene Israel and Cochini Jews from India arriving during British rule in Burma.
 It was a wooden building in 1854.
 The plot of land was granted by the British Colonial Government.
 The current building was completed in 1896.
-The neighborhood is now primarily Muslim.